fgeorgatos/HPCBIOS/HPCBIOS_2012-92.rst

 .. note::

-  EasyBuild HPC Software Development environment allows to build and use Scientific Computing software in a consistent and reproducible way: it can manage Software and Modules in a consistent manner.
+  EasyBuild HPC Software Development environment allows to build and use Scientific Computing software in a consistent and reproducible way: it can manage Software and Modules in a coherent manner.

   Though building HPC software can be done in alternative ways, either manual or structured, EasyBuild can incorporate the experience across multiple HPC sites and provides an advanced service,